lin-frederic/ProCom/README.md

 ```

 If you don't have conda please install it [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
-To install the correct dependancies and set up the environment with conda
+To install the correct dependencies and set up the environment with conda

 ```
 conda env create -f environment.yml